Background pattern

 • Digoxin, used in heart problems.

-• Zidovudine, used to treat HIV infections.
+• Zidovudine, used in the treatment of HIV infections.

-Taking Desenfriol C with food, drinks, and alcohol:
+Taking Desenfriol C with food, drinks, and alcohol

 Take this medication after meals or with some food.